 Supported values are

-Most driver options described in Driver Manual → Configuration have an equivalent in Fabric configuration.
+Most driver options described in Configuration in the Neo4j Driver manuals have an equivalent in Fabric configuration.

 Was this page helpful?